Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Key Takeaways

-- Standard Commerce Cloud catalog models are optimized for faceted browse, not semantic retrieval.
-Attribute enrichment, product relationship modeling, and variant structure all need to be revisited.
+• Standard Commerce Cloud catalog models are optimized for faceted browse, not semantic retrieval.
+Attribute enrichment, product relationship modeling, and variant structure all need to be revisited before the AI layer can return accurate results.